Social media can help real estate agents find a wide audience, in the right area and at the right time.

 How do you do it?

-The sheer array of platforms and marketing techniques seem overwhelming.
-Here are five practical tips to get you started in no time.
+The sheer array of social media platforms and real estate marketing techniques seem overwhelming.
+Here are seven and a half practical tips to get you started in no time.

 A staggering 94% of millennial homebuyers are taking their search online.
 This creates incredible opportunities for real estate agents to connect with them there—but only if they truly understand their audience's motivations.

-It's tempting for realtors to promote their business and new home listings relentlessly on social media.
+It's tempting for real estate agents to promote their business and new home listings relentlessly on social media.
 After all, isn't that what those platforms are for?

 Not exactly.
 For potential homebuyers, constant, in-your-face promotion has minimal appeal.
 If they wanted endless advertisements, they could just flip open a magazine or turn on the TV.
 Treating them this way shows a fundamental lack of understanding about your target audience.